Renewal of Chinese medicine practitioner registration

 You are due to renew your registration with the Chinese Medicine Board of Australia (National Board) annually by 30 November.

 Look out for a reminder to renew from AHPRA as confirmation that online renewal is open.
-You will get email reminders several times during the renewal period, so check that AHPRA has your current contact details.
+You will get email reminders several times during the renewal period, so use our online services to check that AHPRA has your current contact details.
 Be sure to check the national register to confirm your registration details.

 As a Chinese medicine practitioner in Australia, you must meet National Board registration standards when renewing your registration.
 These registration standards include criminal history, professional indemnity insurance, recency of practice and continuing professional development (CPD).